cdoublev/css/doc/parse/README.md

 The output can be a list of component values, a declaration, a `CSSRule`, a `CSSStyleDeclaration`, or a `CSSStyleSheet`.

-Let's introduce the CSS grammar and look at parsing a declaration specified with `Element.style.setProperty()`, before grasping a complete picture by looking at parsing a style sheet.
+Let's introduce the CSS grammar and look at parsing a declaration specified with `Element.style.setProperty()`, before sketching a complete picture by looking at parsing a style sheet.

 ## CSS grammar

 The CSS grammar is structred on three levels: lexic, syntax, and semantics.
 Lexic and syntax define the structure of a value while semantics define its contextual meaning.
 For example, `opacity: red` is a valid `<declaration>` but its value is invalid according to its name.

-In CSS specifications, *grammar* always refers to a production or [value definition](./value-definition.md) and implicitly includes any specific semantic rules defined in prose.
+In CSS specifications, *grammar* always refers to a production or [value definition](./value-definition.md) and implicitly includes any semantic rules defined in prose.
 Theoretically, the CSS grammar can be defined only with production rules, but encoding semantics is not always trivial.
 Besides, a CSS value failing to match a production must not always have to cause the entire process to fail.

 The following list introduces the different levels of CSS structures: